Rectangular QAM Demodulator Baseband

 Algorithms

-Finally, based on other block parameters, the integer index is mapped to a character value, which is formatted and converted to the selected output data type.
+Finally, based on other block parameters, the integer index is mapped to a character value, which is formatted and converted to the selected output type.

 Floating point diagrams are used when the input data type is double or single.

-Software demodulation of QAM signal
+Software demodulation of the QAM signal

-Inf or -Inf if the noise variance is very large,
+Inf or -Inf if the noise variance is very large.,

 |

-* Constellation size and scaling.
+Constellation size and scaling

 The following table lists the possible scaling conditions.

-Value of parameter Normalisation method | Scaling condition |
+The value of the Normalization method parameter | Zoom condition |

 ---|---|